slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 }
 ```

-Let's hit the Create option and check the logs for our server.
+Let's hit the `Create` option and check the logs for our server.
 You should have seen a request to your `create_resource`
 url.
 This request tells Asana what fields to display here.
 For now, you should change your server to respond with
 the "My Modal" example on the right.
-You can add more to this this by referencing the
+You can add more to this by referencing the
 [Resource Modal Reference](resource-modal).

 Once you've made the change, close and re-open the modal.
 You should see something new!
 (If you don't try debugging
 `http://localhost:5000/resource/create` with Postman)

 Try hitting "Create", and depending on your server, you may get an error here.
-This is expected, as I never told you to
+This is expected, ad you still need to
 create an endpoint for `http://localhost:5000/resource`.
 Different errors cause different things to happen (For
-example, if your server returns a 401, we will try to reauthorize!).
-Regardless of what happened here, lets resolve the
+example, if your server returns a `401`, the UI will try to reauthorize with your app!).
+Either change your modal to
-error.
-Either change your modal to point to a url you have already defined (perhaps your `resourceAttachUrl`), or define
-a new endpoint for this request.
+point to a url you have already defined (perhaps your `resourceAttachUrl`) or define a new endpoint for this request.

 > POST http://localhost:5000/resource/attach